Fight Against Dry Mouth at Our Family Dentistry in Schenectady

 Around 10% of all people have dry mouth.
 This condition is more prevalent among women than men.
 Saliva production problems also affect the elderly group, as well as the people taking too much prescription and nonprescription medications.

-The good news is you have a whole list of ways to avoid xerostomia.
+The good news from our Schenectady family dentistry is you have a whole list of ways to avoid xerostomia.
 To minimize the occurrence of dry mouth, follow the tips below:

 Other tips to minimize irritation due to dry mouth: